 The teachings of Yoga reveal that we have a dual nature.
 An ancient story likens this to two birds in a tree.
 At most times, we experience ourselves as a person, subject to the ups and downs of life.
 In the story, this is the lower bird, that eats of the sweet and bitter fruits of life.
 Yet it is possible, like an identical bird perched in the same tree, to simply look down on one's suffering self with understanding and compassion.
 The twin aims of Yoga practice are to reduce our suffering and to increase our understanding.

 To these ends, I have been practising Yoga for nearly 40 years and teaching for over 30 years.
 My first qualification in 1986 was a Teacher's Diploma from the British Wheel of Yoga (BWY) www.bwy.org.uk, the largest Yoga organisation in Great Britain.
 From 1987-90, I underwent further training within Desikachar's then representative in the UK, Paul Harvey, later progressing to Postgraduate level and running a number of 'Stage One' introductory courses.
 While running Foundation Courses for BWY, I trained and was certified with them as a DCT (Teacher Trainer) in 2007.
 During this time, I continued to study with Sri Desikachar and other senior KYM teachers on many occasions, including four courses of continued professional development at the Krishnamacharya Yoga Mandiram www.kym.org.
 Between 2007 to 2014, I ran two BWY Teacher's Diploma courses, the second with a provisional DCT, Fiona Wells.
 In 2011, following recommendation by my mentor, Gillian Lloyd and stringent examination, I was certified by Sri Desikachar as a Teacher-Trainer.
 I was the BWY representative on the teaching faculty at the European Yoga Union Congress in 2010.
-I taught at the 2017 World Yoga Festival and have been invited back to teach at the 2018 World Festival.
+I taught at the 2017 World Yoga Festival and have been invited back to teach at the 2018 and 2019 World Festivals.
 I continue to work within the Society of Yoga Practitioners www.tsyp.org, whose aim is to offer teaching, therapy and training in the lineage of T.Krishnamacharya and his son, T.K.V.Desikachar, throughout the U.K.